alexisvl/os2/specs/module_interface.md

 - SSn lines are "sweep synchronous".
 They are located in places where toggling during a sweep could impose noise on the display, so they should only toggle between sweeps.
-Example signals to allocate here are SWEEP, DONE, SELECT (for OSD).
+Example signals to allocate here are SWEEP, DONE.

 - SAn lines are "sweep asynchronous".
 They are separated well from the analog signal pins, and may toggle during sweep.
 These are generally used for all logic